 If you prefer a less extreme cold, the museums on Museuminsel will keep you cool and entertained for quite a while.
 The UNESCO World Heritage Site is home to five of the best museums in Berlin, all take visitors on a journey through space and/or time.
 With a variety of exhibits from Ancient Egyptian artifacts to portraits and sculptures from the 19th century, the museums make for a great escape from the summer heat.
 Read here for the best museums in Berlin.

 If you are looking to show of your vocal skills, Bearpit Karaoke in Maurpark is the place to be on sunny summer Sunday afternoons.
-Normally the outdoor amphitheatre is crammed to capacity with a supportive audience for anyone who takes the stage.
+Every week the outdoor amphitheatre is crammed to capacity with a supportive audience for anyone who takes the stage.
 Energetic rounds of applause and singalongs await you there.

 The party lasts all afternoon, so if you need some time to work up the courage to step on the stage there is no reason to worry.
 When you’re ready simply raise your hand and let the host (Joe) know which sing you’d like to sing.
 There is one microphone, two loudspeakers and at least 5000 songs to choose from.